Supplier Led Competitive Advantage

 Purchasing is an incredibly important and vital component of a highly functioning company.
-However, sometimes companies do not look at their purchase decision making criteria often enough to make improvements that affect the bottom line of the company.
-Gone are the days of only looking solely at price as a way to gauge effectiveness of a purchasing strategy.
+However, sometimes companies do not look at their purchase decision-making criteria often enough to make improvements that affect the bottom line of the company.
+Gone are the days of only looking solely at price as a way to gauge the effectiveness of a purchasing strategy.
 It is now more important than ever to examine where you stand and find ways to improve.
-Below, we will talk about a few areas to consider to refine your decision making criteria and improve the quality of your purchasing decisions.
-This is done through Supplier Led Competitive Advantage, Risk Management and Cost Management.
-Below we will breakdown these three categories into their components and list some questions to ask yourself and/or the prospective supplier to ensure you are partnering with the best supplier for your next project.
+Below, we will talk about a few areas to consider to refine your decision-making criteria and improve the quality of your purchasing decisions.
+This is done through Supplier Led Competitive Advantage, Risk Management, and Cost Management.
+Below we will break down these three categories into their components and list some questions to ask yourself and/or the prospective supplier to ensure you are partnering with the best supplier for your next project.

 Last month we discussed Supplier Led Competitive Advantage.
-Through evaluating market need versus technical requirements, design for manufacturability, and production expertise, there are a few areas that can be improved: sales or market penetration, reduce time to market, improve first time quality, maintain compliance, improve profitability, and reduce total cost of ownership.
+Through evaluating market need versus technical requirements, design for manufacturability, and production expertise, there are a few areas that can be improved: sales or market penetration, reduce time to market, improve first-time quality, maintain compliance, improve profitability, and reduce total cost of ownership.
 In today’s day and age, innovation can’t only come from within your organization.
 Is your supplier checking your design for manufacturability?
 Are there dimensions deemed as critical that really aren’t that are increasing the cost of your quality checks?
-Can they meet your time to market requirements?
-Ultimately you want to find a supplier that is as invested in your vision as you are an has ideas on how to improve YOUR competitive advantage not THEIRS.
+Can they meet your time-to-market requirements?
+Ultimately you want to find a supplier that is as invested in your vision as you are and has ideas on how to improve YOUR competitive advantage, not THEIRS.
 Your suppliers win when you win and should be dedicated to making that happen.